 Few faculty members have just one role in the Field Naturalist Program.
 Our faculty are teachers, advisors, mentors, and friends.
 Students regularly take classes with faculty outside the program too, including in the Biology, Plant Biology, and Plant and Soil Science departments and in the Rubenstein School of Environment and Natural Resources.
 Non-program faculty sit on FN graduate committees as well.

 Walking through the forest without knowing how to read the landscape is like walking through a library without knowing how to read a book.
 Forests record their histories in rock formations, tree rings, cellar holes, and beaver chew.
 Alicia guides students through the Field Naturalist Practicum as they solve these forest mysteries and cultivate an intimate understanding of the natural world.
-She is Executive Director of the Vermont Master Naturalist Program and the Field Naturalist for the City of Burlington, and an alum of the FN Program.
+She is Executive Director of the Vermont Master Naturalist Program, Field Naturalist for the City of Burlington, and an alum of the FN Program.

 Josh is a science writer, environmental journalist, and photographer whose work has appeared in a variety of places, from the Wall Street Journal to Conservation Magazine to the NASA homepage.
 He teaches Professional Writing, helping FN students tackle a wide range of styles.
 Since 2006, he has been a staff writer at UVM covering all the natural and physical sciences.
 His reporting work has taken him from bat caves in Vermont to the ice sheet of Greenland.

 Cathy co-teaches Field Botany, a fast-paced course designed to acquaint FN students with the diversity of vascular plant species in Vermont and the organization of those species into natural communities.
 Since 1991, she has taught a variety of courses at UVM in field botany, plant systematics, and plant evolution.
 Her particular loves are walking in the woods, getting to know new plants and landscapes, and sharing good food and music with friends.